WHAT TO DO IN 3 DAYS IN DALLAS ITINERARY

 There are a lot of hotels located in the downtown area, as well as near the airports.
 But here are a few suggestions based on your budget:

 Even though a car is the easiest mode of transportation, it’s not the only way to get around.
-Dallas has a really good public transportation system known as DART, which includes bus routes as well as a train system.
+Dallas has an excellent public transportation system known as DART, including bus routes and a train system.
 It’s also constantly expanding to offer more coverage to the busy areas of the city and suburbs.
 You can buy single-fare tickets or day passes.

 Texas is hot in the summer, and Dallas is no exception.
-Heat stroke is a very common malady for first-time visitors, so make sure you stay hydrated.
+Heatstroke is a widespread malady for first-time visitors, so make sure you stay hydrated.
 The tap water in the city is well-filtered and safe to drink, so keep a bottle with you at all times and fill up often.

 Keep an eye on weather reports when you’re visiting Dallas.
 From hail storms to tornadoes, extreme weather has been known to hit the region.
-So, just give a look at the forecast before you head out each morning.
+So, look at the forecast before you head out each morning.

-There are a lot of free things to do in Dallas, but a lot of attractions have entry fees.
+There are many free things to do in Dallas, but many attractions have entry fees.
 So, to save money, consider getting a City Pass, which will discount prices for popular stops, like the Sixth Floor Museum.

 Here are fun things to do and see in Dallas in 3 days.